Gprad-Work/Gprad-Work/README.md

 > “Sometimes it needs to work before being perfect.”

 I believe in **shipping secure systems that evolve**, not delaying progress for theoretical perfection.
-Good security engineering is pragmatic — it enables velocity, scales through automation, and learns from iteration.
+Imo - security engineering should be realistic with a hint of aspirational — it enables velocity, scales through automation, and learns from iteration - while also dreaming of a 100% non incident reate :)))
-Whether it's automating detections, hardening infrastructure, or reviewing IaC changes, my goal is to make **security invisible but indispensable**.

 ---

 ## 🧱 Infrastructure as Code